Keeper0824/EBU6304_Group58/README.md

     - Open a new window to display the analysis report.
 - Tested with JUnit to ensure the AI model grab the correct data from csv file and work operates effectively.
 - **Developer**: @hzxuan6628(Zhengxuan Han)

+## Feature #17: Consumption Reduction Suggestion System
+- **Classes**: `SuggestionController`
+- **Data**: `data/user.csv`
+- **Description**:
+    - Uses an AI model to analyze user spending data and provide personalized cost-cutting suggestions.
+    - Reads "expense" records from the user's CSV file, sends a prompt to the AI, and displays saving advice to help reduce unnecessary expenses.
+-Tested with JUnit to Verify that the system correctly reads transaction data from CSV and interacts with the AI model as expected.
+Developer: @xiaodonx (Kaiyu Liu)

 ## Feature #19: Reminder Application